neo-project/docs/docs/en-us/node/cli/seedlist.md

-# NEO-CLI SeedList
+# Neo-CLI SeedList

 ## Introduction
 ### What is the SeedList?
 The SeedList, simply put, is a list of URLs.
-They belong to the nodes that NEO-CLI tries to connect to when it starts.
+They belong to the nodes that Neo-CLI tries to connect to when it starts.
 You can find the SeedList in `protcol.json`, under the neo-cli directory.

 ```json